Why Study the Ocean?

 - Earth's carbon cycles.

-- Most of the oxygen in the atmosphere comes from the oceans.
+- Most of the oxygen in the atmosphere comes from the ocean.

-- The oceans may be responsible for abrupt climate change.
+- The ocean may be responsible for abrupt climate change.

 - Will global warming plunge the world into the next ice age?